What is Amaranth?

 100gms of Amaranth leaves carry only unbelievably light baggage of just 23 calories.
 Traces of fat and absolutely no cholesterol make them a healthy go-to food option, especially those who are watching their weight or who want to reduce.

-Amaranth leaves are rich in soluble and insoluble fiber that has many benefits.
-Eating fiber helps us to reduce our weight and wards off heart disease as it lowers the cholesterol in the blood.
-Therefore, most doctors and nutritionists recommend high doses of amaranth leaves in the diet for those on the path of weight management or high blood pressure.
+Amaranth leaves are rich in soluble and insoluble fibre that has many benefits.
+Eating fibre helps us to reduce our weight and wards off heart disease as it lowers the cholesterol in the blood.
+Amaranth is high in protein and fibre, both of which may help reduce appetite and increase weight loss

-A cup of Amaranth leaves meets 29% of the daily requirement of the body’s need for iron.
 Iron is needed for producing red blood cells and is also needed for cellular metabolism.
 Reap maximum benefits of this powerful punch of iron that amaranth leaves provide by adding some source of vitamin C as it facilitates maximum absorption of iron in the blood.
 So, you could add a dash of lemon or have the amaranth leaves dish with a glass of orange juice.
+Also, read iron-rich diet to fight deficiency

 Amaranth leaves are rich in vitamin A and a cup can meet 97% of your daily need for this antioxidative vitamin.
 They are also full of flavonoid polyphenolic antioxidants like beta-carotene, zeaxanthin, and lutein which provide a protective layer against oxidative stress caused by free radicals.
-Vitamin A is also needed for a healthy skin and proper vision.
-This vitamin also offers protection against lung and mouth cancers.
+Vitamin A is also needed for healthy skin and proper vision.

-Amongst all the green leafy vegetable, across the board amaranth leaves have the highest quantity of vitamin K. This vitamin is needed for good bone health.
+Amongst all the green leafy vegetables, across the board amaranth leaves have the highest quantity of vitamin K. This vitamin is needed for good bone health and also plays an important role in blood clotting.
 It promotes osteoblastic activity and strengthens bone mass.
 Also, it is beneficial for those who suffer from Alzheimer’s disease as it controls the neural damage done in the brain.

 Amaranth leaves are replete with vitamins of the B group.
 Folates, riboflavin, niacin, thiamin, vitamin B6 and others are all found in these leafy greens.
 They help prevent birth defects in newborn babies and are needed for optimal mental and physical health.